seraogianluca/GIAR/docs/UserManual.md

 ### 3.4 Social Network

 Go to `Social` on the left section.
-In this section you can access on a Private Social Network specially made for create a community-powered.
+In this section you can access on a Private Social Network specially made to create a community.

 ![MyGames Player](./resources/player-social.png)

-You can access and see the WishList of all your other friends just clicking on the gray button Wishlist.
+You can access and see the WishList of all your friends just clicking on the grey Wishlist button.

 ![MyGames Player](./resources/player-socialwishlist.png)

-For adding more friends, you just have to search by nickname your friends and click on the following button.
+To add more friends, you just have to search your friends by nickname and click on the following button.

 ![MyGames Player](./resources/player-socialfollowing.png)

 ### 3.5 Rating

 The users with the Player role can rate every games.
-Click on the game information and add your preference rating.
+Click on the game information and add your favourite rating.
 When you add or change your rating number, instantanly change the global general rating.
 Amazing!

 ![Rating Player](./resources/player-rating.png)

 ### 3.6 Adding to MyGames

-Giar is the best place for administrate your games list.
-When you buy a game, you can added to your list of `My Games`.
+Giar is the best place to administrate your games list.
+When you buy a game, you can add it to your list of `My Games`.

-For do that, search your game name and click on the button `Add to MyGames`.
+To do that, search your game name and click on the button `Add to MyGames`.

 ![MyGames Player](./resources/player-addMyGames.gif)